 Q: How does BCPS prepare my child for the next step in education?

 A: Here at BCPS, we take satisfaction in knowing we meet and exceed the criteria that NYC private and public schools require and set forth.
 Our goal is to provide each child with a comprehensive and age-appropriate curriculum that is driven by high standards, yet also caters to the individual needs and emotional nourishment that young children require.
 I am positive that every child who spends their formative years at our preschool will be set on the path to educational success.

 Lisa Chaparro, Assistant Teacher, was born and raised in New York City and has raised her own two daughters here, so she well understands the dynamics of providing a nurturing stability in an ever-changing environment.
 She has over five years of experience teaching preschool-age children as a volunteer teacher in a non-profit setting.
 Lisa is also an avid baker and owns her own cake pop business.
 Lisa is CPR & First-Aid certified.

-Jessie Meadvin, Assistant Teacher, has just completed her bachelor’s degree in Early Care and Education at Curry College in Massachusetts.
-While she brings a youthful exuberance to the classroom, she also displays a high level of commitment to learning about best practices in educating young children.
-Besides her many student teaching assignments working with ages two through kindergarten, Jessie has also served as a counselor over the past eight summers at a day camp that she once attended as a child.
-Jessie is CPR & First-Aid certified.
+Colette Apello, Assistant Teacher, has just completed her bachelor’s degree in Early Childhood Education at Florida State College in Jacksonville, Florida.
+While Colette brings a youthful exuberance to the classroom, she also displays a high level of commitment to learning about best practices in educating young children.
+Colette, who is newly married, relocated to NYC with her husband in late spring.
+She is CPR & First-Aid certified.

 Christine Cifu, Assistant Teacher, worked as a Pre-K assistant and camp counselor at Queens College while pursuing her education at nearby IONA College.
 Christine holds a Master of Arts degree in Clinical Research/Psychology.
 Now that both her daughters have entered elementary school, Christine is excited to re-join the workforce in the education field.
 Christine is CPR & First-Aid certified.